google/timesketch/docs/guides/admin/admin-cli.md

 To remove an existing user, use the disable_user command. <br />
 To add the same user back, use the enable_user command. <br />
-Disabled users are not removed from the system, but marked as disabled.
+Disabled users are not removed from the system, but marked as disabled. <br />
+The current implementation is not complete.
+Disabled users will still show up for other commands.s

 Command: